- First drug regimen in ART-naive patient

 Integrase Inhibitor-Based Regimens

-- Disadvantages: Potential for resistance with failure (RAL and EVG/c); drug interactions (EVG/c); twice-daily dosing (RAL)
+- Disadvantages: Potential for resistance with failure with some INSTIs (RAL and EVG/c); drug interactions (EVG/c); twice-daily dosing (RAL, though once daily dosing now available)

 - EVG: Advantages: Available in two once-daily, single-tablet coformulations (EVG/COBI/TDF/FTC and EFV/COBI/TAF/FTC); non-inferior and better tolerated than TDF/FTC/EFV.
-Disadvantages: Requires boosting with COBI, resulting in more drug interactions than with other INSTIs.
+Disadvantages: No longer a preferred regimen ’for most patients’.
+Requires boosting with COBI, resulting in more drug interactions than with other INSTIs.
 COBI inhibits tubular secretion of creatinine, causing early increase in serum creatinine and decrease in eGFR (but not actual GFR).
 TDF-containing version should be used only if eGFR < 70 mL/min and should be stopped if eGFR falls to < 50 mL/min; TAF-containing version can be used with eGFR >30 mL/min.
 Barrier to resistance lower than DTG.

 - DTG: Advantages: Once-daily administration, few drug interactions; higher barrier to resistance than RAL or EVG; superior to EFV and DRV/r (primarily based on tolerability advantages), coformulated with ABC/3TC in first non-TDF-based single-tablet regimen.
+Emerging data support use of two drug therapy with DTG plus 3TC, which is available coformulated.
 Disadvantages: inhibits tubular excretion of creatinine, causing early increase in serum creatinine and decrease in eGFR (like COBI).
+Some cases of neuropsychiatric adverse events have been reported.

-- Disadvantages: lower genetic barrier to resistance: greater resistance consequences with failure than with PI/r; specific drug toxicities
+- Disadvantages: lower genetic barrier to resistance: greater resistance consequences with failure than with PI/r; specific drug toxicities.
+High-level resistance to all NNRTI may occur (ecept ETR or DOR) with a single mutation.
+In RPV-treated patients, presence of RPV mutations may confer cross resistance to other NNRTI including ETR.

 - EFV: Advantages: has been gold standard for many years; coformulated with TDF/FTC; long-term tolerability; better virologic suppression with EFV than LPV/r in ACTG 5142; efficacy at all VL and CD4 strata.
 Disadvantages: CNS side effects including possible increased risk of suicidality, rash, likelihood of NNRTI resistance with failure, teratogenicity, greater lipid effects than other preferred regimens; lower CD4 response with EFV than with most comparators.
 No TAF coformulation available.